ismailof/mopidy-podcast-ivoox/README.rst

 It provides access to the following capabilities:
    - explore iVoox podcasts directory
    - podcast search (*NOT YET IMPLEMENTED*)
+   - localization: languages (ES/EN) and countries supported by iVoox

 Additionally, for users with an iVoox account:
    - user subscribed podcasts